rls-moe/secl/README.md

 ### Strings

-Strings that do not contain any whitespace (as recognized by UTF8) and do not start with a digit or reserved character can omit quotation marks;
+Strings that do not contain any whitespace (as recognized by UTF8) and do not start with a digit or contain reserved character can omit quotation marks;

 ```
 HelloWorld